 ‘Aitch’ is the letter H, spelled out, and a “dropped aitch” refers to the linguistic characteristic common among some dialects of British English, where the letter H is not pronounced in some words.
 In popular culture it is referenced (among other places) in a song lyric from the musical My Fair Lady.

-My company name reminds me that every organization has a specific identity and story that deserves to be heard.
-And besides being an obscure theatre joke, nobody else was using this phrase for business purposes, and that matters in marketing, too.
+Our company name reminds us that every organization has a specific story that deserves to be heard.
+And besides being an obscure theatre reference, nobody else was using this phrase for business purposes, and that matters in marketing, too.

 Our business was built on the unceded traditional land of the first people of Seattle, the Duwamish people past and present.
 Today, we operate from the traditional homeland of the Puyallup Tribe of Indians.